Shivamt99/DC_Crime_Analysis/README.md

 # DC_Crime_Analysis
 Objective here is to analyse Crime Trends in DC.
-Treied to uncover following questions -- What were the top crimes in DC?
+Tried to uncover following questions -- What were the top crimes in DC?
 Which year highest number of crimes were witnessed ?
 Which month had the highest crime rate?